bdesham/clj-plist/README.md

 # clj-plist

-This is a Clojure library to parse the Property List (.plist) files that are nearly ubiquitous on Mac OS X.
+This is a Clojure library to parse the Property List (.plist) files that are ubiquitous on Mac OS X.

 ## Usage

-The library has one public function, `parse-plist`, which takes as input a File, an InputStream, or a String naming a URI to read for the plist data.
-(More exactly, `parse-plist` just passes its argument to `clojure.xml/parse`, so any source usable with that function will work with `parse-plist`.)
+The library has one public function, `parse-plist`, which takes as input a File, an InputStream, or a String naming a URI to read for the plist data.  (`parse-plist` just passes its argument to `clojure.xml/parse`, so any source usable with that function will work with `parse-plist`.)
 The function returns a native Clojure data structure corresponding to the plist data, according to the following table:

 <table>
 	<tr>